drand/website/docs/docs/specification.md

 #### Getting the public key of the coordinator

-Participants needs to know at least the address _and_ public key of the coordinator.
-Drand provides a simple gRPC call that returns the public key of the node.
+Participants needs to know at least the address _and_ public key of the coordinator. drand provides a simple gRPC call that returns the public key of the node.
 **Note**: This part is not _required_ by the spec but is implemented by drand for simplicity of use.
 This protocol relies the TOFU ("Trust On First Use")
 approach: the coordinator is trusted for this and the subsequent phase and gives